esmasert/WhisperFinetuningScripts/README.md

 ```/home/esma/sclite/dataPrep/cleanup.sh <lang_code>```

 •	  Make sure that ```replace_<lang_code>_file.sh``` exists in ```/home/esma/sclite/dataPrep``` folder.
 Otherwise, you can't do numbers to text conversion for that language.

+•	  Additionally, you can create a colored analysis using:

+ColouredAnalysis.ipynb

+## Checking TP Rate:
+To analyze keywords or loan words, we can check and count the number of True Positives.

+Script: scoreCSV_FP.py

+Important Note:
+Don’t forget to check all test results to see whether punctuation has been generated correctly!